Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/README.md

 ![workflow](https://github.com/Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/blob/main/images/workflow.JPG)

-### System Requirements

-This project has been developed using Python and Jupyter Notebook, which are run on a Windows O/S and Visual Studio Code.

 ### Data Requirements

 The mapper program was developed, based on the input dataset in a text file with over 10,000 JSON objects.
 The reducer program was developed from the sorted output file from the mapper program, which was also in a text file with JSON objects.

-The details of the input dataset were as follows:
+The detail of the input dataset was as follows:

 ![dataset](https://github.com/Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/blob/main/images/dataset.JPG)